quentinsf/IMAPdedup/README.md

     imapdedup.process(options, mboxes)

-Note that you will normally need to include in your options class ALL of the options that you might specify on the command line.
+Note that you will normally need to include in your options class **ALL of the options** that you might specify on the command line.
+If new options are added to the main imapdedup.py script, you'll need to update your wrapper script to specify them.

 If you on a shared machine or filesystem and you are including sensitive information such as the password in this file, you may wish to set its permissions appropriately.